Belgium kept EU in the dark on China threat

 Meanwhile, conflicts in north Africa and the Middle East were the main subjects on Borrell's official agenda on Friday.

-The EU foreign service has not yet circulated options on sanctions against Israel if it annexed more Palestinian land, diplomatic sources told Euobserver.
+The EU foreign service has not yet circulated options on sanctions against Israel if it annexed more Palestinian land, diplomatic sources told EUobserver.

 But Borrell pledged to use all the EU's "geopolitical power" and "diplomatic power" to deter the new Israeli government from going ahead.

-EU ministers, in a joint statement, "deplored" Turkey's latest gas-drilling operation in Cyprus' waters and "condemned" Turkey's almost-routine violations of Greek airspace.
+EU foreign ministers, in a joint statement, "deplored" Turkey's latest gas-drilling operation in Cyprus' waters and "condemned" Turkey's almost-routine violations of Greek airspace.

-Turning to Libya, Borrell said one warship and one surveillance plane were already "in the sea and in the air" gathering intelligence on Libya arms smuggling in an EU military operation called Irini.
+Turning to Libya, Borrell said one warship and one surveillance plane were already "in the sea and in the air" gathering intelligence on Libya arms smuggling in an EU operation called Irini.

 But fighting in Libya had intensified and casualty figures were mounting, he noted.